Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 As soon as I stepped into Turner House, it instantly felt like the heart of Vermejo Ranch — warm, spacious, and quietly elegant in a way that never tries too hard.
 Spread across 12,772 square feet, the lodge carries this calm, old-world charm that blends beautifully with its fresh renovations.
 It’s the kind of place that naturally becomes your first stop, simply because it feels grounded, welcoming, and perfectly set up for slow, peaceful moments.

-Turner House Bedrooms
+The House Bedrooms

 Turner House comes with 10 beautifully updated bedrooms, each designed to feel like a small retreat of its own.
 The standout is the spa-style master bedroom, where soft lighting, natural materials, and a peaceful layout make the room feel like a private wellness escape.
 Every room carries that cozy lodge warmth, giving guests both comfort and quiet in the middle of Vermejo’s wild, open landscape.